 - (5) Caption Extension: Use the '.txt' extension for your captions.
 This is necessary as Kohya now requires captioned images to avoid warnings.

-- (6) Mixed Precision: Set your training precision to 'fp16'. bf16 precision is more demanding on your Vram, and can sometimes result in out of memory errors
+- (6) Mixed Precision: Set your training precision to 'bf16'. bf16 precision is more demanding on your Vram, and it can speed up machine learning algorithms.

-- (7) Save Precision: Use 'fp16' for saving model checkpoints, with the same considerations as for Mixed Precision mentioned above.
+- (7) Save Precision: Use 'bf16' for saving model checkpoints, with the same considerations as for Mixed Precision mentioned above.

 - (8) Learning Rate: Set to between 0.0001 and 0.0003 - Typically, the higher the learning rate, the sooner you will finish training the LoRA